jackokring/godot-game/README.md

  * The rest is for WASM web browsing.

 Performance may vary.
-Ironically, `Game.arm64` is not available but runs using the `.deb` installed on thev development system.
+Ironically, `Game.arm64` is not available but runs using the `.deb` installed on the development system.

-If you import the project, some directories might nrrd fixing.
+If you import the project, some directories might need fixing.

+## Gameplay

+## Implementation

+ [X] Output size and view
+ [ ] Keyboard, mouse and input
+ [ ] ...